Roles of the Board

 - Insurance Policy and Cover.

-The roles of the Chairman and that of the Chief Executive Officer are held by separate individuals and the Board has clearly defined their responsibilities.
-The Chairman is primarily responsible for the effective working of the Board, ensuring that each Director, particularly the Non-executive Directors, is able to make an effective contribution and provide constructive comments on the business.
+The roles of the Chair and that of the Chief Executive Officer are held by separate individuals and the Board has clearly defined their responsibilities.
+The Chair is primarily responsible for the effective working of the Board, ensuring that each Director, particularly the Non-executive Directors, is able to make an effective contribution and provide constructive comments on the business.
 The Chief Executive Officer has responsibility for all operational matters which includes the implementation of Group strategy and policies approved by the Board.

 All the Non-executive Directors are independent of the Company’s Execo and free from any business or other relationship that could materially interfere with the exercise of their independent judgement.
 The Non-executive Directors are responsible for bringing independent and objective judgement and scrutiny of all matters before the Board and its Committees, using their substantial and wide-ranging experience.